Subject Access Requests

-The University will only begin to process a request once it is in receipt of all three items.
+You can submit the form and/or proof of identification by email to firstname.lastname@example.org, but note that the University will only begin to process a request once it is in receipt of all items.

 What if I am unable to make a request in writing?

-If you are unable to make a request in writing please contact the University's Information Governance Unit using the contact details above (or by telephoning 0191 3346103 or 0191 3346246) and we will make arrangements to help you submit a request.
+If you are unable to make a request in writing please telephone the University's Information Governance Unit (0191 334 6103 or 0191 334 6246) and we will make arrangements to help you submit a request.

 What happens once I have submitted a request?

 The University will send you an acknowledgement of the request.
-If we need any clarification, or if proof of ID and/or the £10 fee are missing, we will contact you as soon as possible.
-Once we are in receipt of a clear request, proof of ID and the £10 fee we will begin to locate and collate the relevant personal data.
+If we need any clarification, or if proof of ID, we will contact you as soon as possible.
+Once we are in receipt of a clear request and proof of ID we will begin to locate and collate the relevant personal data.

 What information will I receive?